FSPA Communications Office

 The Franciscan Sisters of Perpetual Adoration are a vital, growing, diverse group of women religious.
-Members minister in 15 states in the U.S. and five additional territories or countries.
+Members minister in 12 states in the U.S. and on Guam and in Canada.
 They are committed, through prayer and action, to cultivating spirituality in the world.

 The Franciscan Sisters of Perpetual Adoration (FSPA) were founded in 1849 in Milwaukee, Wisconsin, as the Sisters of St. Francis.
 The congregation moved to Jefferson, Wisconsin, in 1864, and finally to La Crosse, Wisconsin, in 1871, shortly after the Diocese of La Crosse was formed.
 The sisters became known as FSPA in 1878 after they began the practice of perpetual adoration, or around-the-clock prayer.

 We are a community of vowed Franciscan women centered in Eucharist, committed to be loving presence through prayer, witness and service.